khairinkamarizal/Melayu-RP/README.md

-# 🏛️ Anubis Browser
+# 🏛️ Anubis Browser // Melayu Version

-*By the power of Ra, behold our blazingly fast browser application!*
+_By the power of Ra, behold our blazingly fast browser application! - Takkan hilang melayu di radar_

 ## 🐕 About